Alfresco/docs-alfresco/content-services/latest/release/index.md

 ## Deprecated software

-We are ending support for the Share based module for SAML and replacing it with an Identity Service (IDS) based solution, that will greatly improve the customer SSO experience.
+We are ending support for the Alfresco SAML SSO module, previously used to configure SAML authentication in Alfresco Office Service (AOS).
+Coherently with other components in Alfresco, the new solution is now based on an Identity Service (IDS) via OAuth2 that will greatly improve the customer SSO experience.
+Configuring SAML will still be possible but as part of identity provider configuration.

 ## Install